townmath/cisp400-reader/docs/_sources/sort/quick.rst.txt

 sorting a list of :math:`n-1` divides into a list of size 0 and a list of size :math:`n-2`, and so on.
 The result is an :math:`O(n^{2})` sort with all of the overhead that recursion requires.

+A recursive :math:`O(n^{2})` algorithm makes quick sort susceptible to stack overflow errors on very large data sets.

+Quick sort therefore poses an interesting dilemma.
+The quick sort average case is very fast.
+It tends to be the fastest, on average, of the known :math:`O(n \cdot log{n})` average case sorting algorithms in actual clock time.
+But its worst case is just dreadful.

+So the suitability of quick sort winds up coming down to a question of how often we would actually expect to encounter the worst case or *nearly* worst case behavior.
+That, in turn, depends upon the choice of pivot.

 We mentioned earlier that there are different ways to choose the pivot value.
 In particular, we can attempt to alleviate some of the potential